dkz2r/latex-novice-academic-publishing/episodes/03-error-handling.md

 We can rotate an image by setting the "angle" parameter:

-\includegraphics[scale=2, angle=45]{figures/example-image.png}
+\includegraphics[scale=2, angle=45]{example-image}
 \end{document}
 ```

-The text of the warning message is:
+The document compiles successfully, but there was some text that briefly appeared in the console
+output.
+Let's look at the .log file to see what it says:

 ```
 Overfull \hbox (390.7431pt too wide) in paragraph at lines 10--11 [][]
  []

 [1

-{/usr/local/texlive/2024/texmf-var/fonts/map/pdftex/updmap/pdftex.map}]
+{c:/texlive/2025/texmf-var/fonts/map/pdftex/updmap/pdftex.map}]
 Overfull \vbox (170.7431pt too high) has occurred while \output is active []

-[2 <./figures/example-image.png>] (./output.aux)
+[2 <./example-image.png>] (./main.aux)
 ```

-The document compiles successfully, but the warning message won't go away.
-Why is this
-happening?
-How can you fix it?
+This message indicates that there is an "overfull hbox" and "overfull vbox".
+This means that the
+text or image is too wide or too tall for the page, and it is overflowing into the margins.
+This
+is a common issue when including images in LaTeX.

+## Errors vs Warnings vs Information

+Not all messages are equal!
+LaTeX has three different types of messages:

+- `Error`: This is a serious issue that will prevent your document from compiling.
+You need to fix
+  this before you can continue.
+- `Warning`: This is a less serious issue that may not prevent your document from compiling, but it
+  may cause issues with the output.
+You should still try to fix this, but it may not be critical.
+- `Information`: This is just a message that provides additional information about the document.
+You
+  can usually ignore this.

+In Overleaf, error messages are shown in red, warnings are shown in yellow, and information
+messages in blue.

+## Challenges

+::::::::::::::::::::::::::::::::::::: challenge

+# Challenge 1: Why do I get this warning?

+PLACEHOLDER

 :::::::::::::::::::::::: solution

-The message is indicating that the image is too wide for the page, which is causing an "overfull
-hbox" (overfull horizontal box) error.
-This is a common issue when including images in LaTeX.
-The warning will not prevent the document from compiling, but it may point to something we should
-take a look at, in this case, an image that flows off the page.
+PLACEHOLDER

 :::::::::::::::::::::::::::::::::